cyberseihis/bnnprint/write/paralel.md

 field of cryptographic accelerators.
 Both belong to the shortest linear program family of problems.

-I choose to try utilising Paar's factoring algorithm [paar] first.
+I choose to try utilising Paar's factoring algorithm [@paar] first.
 It is older than most heuristics that have been applied to the XOR factoring problem, but has the advantage of not exploiting term cancellation.
 Thanks to the property $x \oplus x = 0$ some optimal solutions to the